TTSH employees demonstrate 3D printed prostheses.

 Future 3D Printing Projects

 TTSH is working on implantable printing using materials like titanium, stainless steel, PEEK, and silicone resin.
 They are also combining augmented reality with 3D printing for teaching.
 TTSH aims to produce customized prosthetics and surgical guides, enhancing accuracy and patient care.
-As you can see, soltuions can be reached by scanning for 3D printed prosthetics.
+As you can see, solutions can be reached by scanning for 3D printed prosthetics.
 Contact us to learn more about transforming patient care!

 This abridged article was created with the use of AI.
 For the full version, please read it on Formlabs’ website here: